TomGilmore/udacity-mle-nanodegree-smartcab/project_description.md

 ### Rewards and Goal
 The *smartcab* will receive positive or negative rewards based on the action it as taken.
 Expectedly, the *smartcab* will receive a small positive reward when making a good action, and a varying amount of negative reward dependent on the severity of the traffic violation it would have committed.
 Based on the rewards and penalties the *smartcab* receives, the self-driving agent implementation should learn an optimal policy for driving on the city roads while obeying traffic rules, avoiding accidents, and reaching passengers? destinations in the allotted time.

-## Submitting the Project

-### Evaluation
-Your project will be reviewed by a Udacity reviewer against the **<a href="https://review.udacity.com/#!/rubrics/106/view" target="_blank">Train a Smartcab to Drive project rubric</a>**.
-Be sure to review this rubric thoroughly and self-evaluate your project before submission.
-All criteria found in the rubric must be *meeting specifications* for you to pass.